Soil Health Toolkit - FIC

 1. Establishing regular, open communication.
 Regular conversations between the landowner and farmer or rancher enable the parties to clarify goals and reach agreement on how to achieve them.
 To get started, farmers can ask landowners about their future plans for the land.
 Landowners can ask producers what can be done to reduce erosion or what they would do to protect the soils on their own land.
 Farmland protection entities can help set up and facilitate these conversations.

-1. Setting specific farming standards.
+3. Setting specific farming standards.
 Landowners can be clear about how they expect the land to be managed.
-The lease can include standards established by state departments of agriculture, soil and water conservation districts and/or practices recommended in an conservation plan.
+The lease can include standards established by state departments of agriculture, soil and water conservation districts and/or practices recommended in a conservation plan.
 If specific practices are expected, these can be stipulated and defined in the lease to create clear expectations for both parties and help head off confusion.
+See the links below for sample lease provisions.

-1. Considering the cost of adoption.
-Landowners should consider the costs associated with conservation practices, which includes the expense of implementing, short-term impacts on profits and the cost to maintain practices over time.
+4. Considering the cost of adoption.
+Landowners should consider the costs associated with conservation practices, which includes implementation costs, short-term impacts on profits and the cost to maintain practices over time.
 Consider if the farmer has the necessary equipment to implement the proposed practices.
 Landowners can encourage adoption by discounting rent, sharing program payments and offering non-monetary incentives like a longer lease.
 Landowners should learn about the tax treatment of program payments to help inform negotiations.

 Sections